Standard Operating Procedure: The Secret To A Fail-proof SOP

 If Joe is busy — let’s be honest, he probably is — then he can enter a piece of equipment and define its SOPs the next time an employee reports a problem.
 Limble becomes his new way of assigning tasks and tracking progress.
 But because he’s using Limble, a task he has created once can be used as the standard operating procedure from that day forward.

 All Joe has to do to build his SOPs is select a data type (for example, maybe he wants the technician to upload a photo or mark the step done) and write the instruction for that step.
 Joe has all kinds of data types to choose from (which we’ll delve into below).

 It turns out Joe is quite busy, so he started building the standard operating procedures for his machinery by entering just a few pieces of equipment into Limble.
 He created a couple of preventive maintenance SOPs for tasks that he expects to fall between the cracks.
 In this case, Joe’s team should complete each one once a month.

 Joe also wants the employees operating the machines to follow SOPs when reporting problems, so he created custom reporting forms in Limble for the pieces of equipment the operators call him about most often.

 Unfortunately, it is common for the operators to submit reports that are vague or leave out important details.
 Now, Limble prompts them to include all of the required information.

-Joe makes it easy for those operators to access the forms by printing Limble’s unique custom QR code taping them right on the operators’ control panel.
-Now, they scan it with their phones, answer a few questions and click to submit.
+Joe makes it easy for those operators to access the forms by printing Limble’s unique custom QR code and taping them right on the operators’ control panel.
+Now, they scan it with their phones, answer a few questions, and click to submit.